gui2de/ppol6818-gender/Check in 5.md

      stereotypically “emotional” presentations (Bruchmüller et al., 2012; Gershon, 2002).

 2. Hypotheses:
-    *H0: The presence of gender information in hypothetical patient cases does not influence the correct diagnosis of ADHD or Panic Disorder.
+    *H0: The presence of gender information in hypothetical patient cases does not influence the correct diagnosis of ADHD or Panic Disorder

-    *H1: The presence of gender information in hypothetical patient cases does influence the correct diagnosis of ADHD or Panic Disorder.
+    *H1: The presence of gender information in hypothetical patient cases does influence the correct diagnosis of ADHD or Panic Disorder

-3. Experimental Setting:
+4. Experimental Setting:
     * Study Population: psychiatrists in diverse healthcare settings (e.g., private clinics, public hospitals).
     * Country: Argentina
     * Design: Participants will be shown standardized vignettes for ADHD and Panic Disorder.
 Each vignette will be randomly assigned a gender identity (cis-het male or cis-het female), while all other information — symptoms, history, and context — will remain identical.

-    ** ADHD Vignette Criteria (based on DSM-5):
+** ADHD Vignette Criteria (based on DSM-5)
-     There are three main types of ADHD:
 - Predominantly inattentive presentation
 - Predominantly hyperactive/impulsive presentation
 - Combined presentation

    *A diagnosis is based on the presence of persistent symptoms that have occurred over a period of time and are noticeable over the past six months.
 While ADHD can
     be diagnosed at any age, this disorder begins in childhood.
 When considering the diagnosis, the symptoms must be present before the individual is 12 years old